-The two fields of an interlaced frame are separated in time by a field period (which is half the time of a frame period).
+The two fields of an interlaced frame are separated in time.
 They may be coded separately as two field pictures or together as a frame picture.
 A progressive frame should always be coded as a single frame picture.
 However, a progressive frame is still considered to consist of two fields (at the same instant in time) so that other field pictures may reference the sub-fields of the frame.

 The vertical and temporal sampling positions of samples in interlaced frames are shown in Figure 6-2.
 The vertical sampling positions of the chroma samples in a top field of an interlaced frame are specified as shifted up by 1/4 luma sample height relative to the field-sampling grid in order for these samples to align vertically to the usual position relative to the full-frame sampling grid.
-The vertical sampling positions of the chroma samples in a bottom field of an interlaced frame are specified as shifted down by 1/4 luma sample height relative to the field-sampling grid in order for these samples to align vertically to the usual position relative to the full-frame sampling grid.
+The vertical sampling positions of the chroma samples in a bottom field of an interlaced frame are specified as shifted down by 1/4 luma sample height relative to the field-sampling grid in order for these samples to align vertically grid in order for these samples to align vertically to the usual position relative to the full-frame sampling grid.
 The horizontal sampling positions of the chroma samples are specified as unaffected by the application of interlaced field coding.